 The most successful zero-punch programs put the focus on building error-free with the first installation, then protecting the work from subsequent damage.
-The project team must agree that issues or deficiencies are the result of a failed quality process.
-Stop – evaluate – -document-correct, and then move forward to the next activity.
+The project team must agree that issues or deficiencies are the results of a failed quality process.
+Stop – evaluate – document – correct, and then move forward to the next activity.

 The following are common concepts found with companies who have an effective zero-punch program:

-•Identify the zero-punch goal in each subcontractor & vendor master agreements.
+- Identify the zero-punch goal in each subcontractor & vendor master agreement.

-o The requirement should include they provide a process or checklist designed for quality verification of completed work and set a specific schedule for the frequency of internal inspection.
+- The requirement should include they provide a process or checklist designed for quality verification of completed work and setting a specific schedule for the frequency of internal inspection.

-•Require from the trades that they deliver of O&M and other Building Start-up documents 30 days following submittal approval in lieu of waiting to completion of the project.
+- Require from the trades that they deliver O&M and other Building Start-up documents 30 days following submittal approval in lieu of waiting for completion of the project.

 Finally, above all else, deliver what you promise.
 If you agree to be finished by a certain date, do it or finish earlier.
 Never accept incomplete work and hanging loose ends as normal for the industry – close the loop – finish the job.

-establishing of a project-specific quality assurance and quality control (QA/QC) plan or quality management plan.
-Quality assurance (QA) plans focus on laying groundwork and articulating the processes that will lead to the best results.
-Quality control (QC) is a set of activities that determine whether the results of work performed meet the criteria that were outlined in the QA plan, which means QC relies heavily on inspections.
+At Maxx Builder, we have now implemented as a part of early-stage project planning is the establishment of a project-specific quality assurance and quality control (QA/QC) plan or quality management plan.
+Quality assurance (QA) plans to focus on laying the groundwork and articulating the processes that will lead to the best results.
+Quality control (QC) is a set of activities that determine whether the results of work performed to meet the criteria that were outlined in the QA plan, which means QC relies heavily on inspections.